-Paragraph 2.14 states that 'the high quality and rural nature of the Vale is borne out by the many designations that cover the district, including AONB, and that it is important that development protects and maintains the special characteristics of the built and natural environment.'

-Paragraph 6.111 states: 'The conservation of the intrinsic character and beauty of the countryside is a core planning principle of the NPPF stating that the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes.'

-Rather than striving to protect and enhance valued landscapes, the Plan allocates the largest strategic housing allocation within any National Park or AONB in the whole UK.
+- Para.
+2.14 states that 'the high quality and rural nature of the Vale is borne out by the many designations that cover the district, including AONB, and that it is important that development protects and maintains the special characteristics of the built and natural environment.' - Para.
+6.111 states: 'The conservation of the intrinsic character and beauty of the countryside is a core planning principle of the NPPF stating that the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes'. - Rather than striving to protect and enhance valued landscapes, the Plan allocates the largest strategic housing allocation within any National Park or AONB in the whole UK.
 The single allocation of 850 houses within the North Wessex Downs AONB in itself is unprecedented in scale.
 However, the VWHDC have allocated a further 550 houses to the North Harwell Campus bringing the total number of houses allocated to the North Wessex Downs AONB to 1,400.

-The Framework (NPPF 2012) places AONBs into the highest category of landscape protection and affords it 'great weight' in the decision making process.
-Further to this the NPPF confirms that AONBs are one location where restrictions apply to development and accordingly that: 'Planning permission should be refused for major developments in these designated areas except in exceptional circumstances and where it can be demonstrated they are in the public interest.'

-The changes published by the Government in the National Planning Practice Guidance in October and quoted in the comments on the Green Belt (point 6 above) codify this protection.

-Paragraph 5.62 of the Plan identifies proximity to the Harwell Campus as justification for encroaching on the AONB.
+- The Framework (NPPF 2012) places AONBs into the highest category of landscape protection and affords it 'great weight' in the decision making process.
+Further to this the NPPF confirms that AONBs are one location where restrictions apply to development and accordingly that: 'Planning permission should be refused for major developments in these designated areas except in exceptional circumstances and where it can be demonstrated they are in the public interest'. - The changes published by the Government in the National Planning Practice Guidance in October and quoted in the comments on the Green Belt (point 6 above) codify this protection. - Paragraph 5.62 of the Plan identifies proximity to the Harwell Campus as justification for encroaching on the AONB.
 Convenience is not an exceptional circumstance.
-Taken with the failure noted above to modify the SHMA housing requirement to avoid encroaching on the Green Belt, the proposal is unsound.

-It has already been noted that the Council - and the Sustainability Assessment commissioned to underpin it - both fail to take proper account of the footnote to paragraph 14 of the NPPF on which the Guidance quoted above is based.
+Taken with the failure noted above to modify the SHMA housing requirement to avoid encroaching on the Green Belt, the proposal is unsound. - It has already been noted that the Council and the Sustainability Assessment commissioned to underpin it both fail to take proper account of the footnote to paragraph 14 of the NPPF on which the Guidance quoted above is based.
 As mentioned above: 'The SA asserts in paragraph 11.8.
 6 that the housing target was adopted because it meets the 'objectively assessed housing need in full, in accordance with national policy' without acknowledging the potential restrictions to that policy cited above.
 It fails to consider whether the Council should have tested the SHMA number against those restrictions.'
 The sustainability assessment therefore wrongly accepts the inroads into the Area of Outstanding Natural Beauty as sanctioned by the requirements of the NPPF, when they quite clearly are not.

-We support the view of the North Wessex Downs AONB Management Board and the Save Chilton Village submission that the Vale have neglected their legal responsibilities under the NPPF, paragraphs 115 and 116, the CROW Act 2000, Section 85, and the North Wessex Downs AONB's statutory Management Plan 2009-2014, and that the proposal for building 1,400 houses at the two sites in the AONB by the Harwell Science site should be struck from the Plan and the Inspector instruct the Council to withdraw this proposal for encroaching on the AONB.
+We support the representation of the North Wessex Downs AONB Unit which states: 'The AONB Unit consider the Plan is not sound as it does not comply with national guidance and law that specifically seeks the conservation and enhancement of nationally protected landscapes'.
+We also endorse the submission made by The Save Chilton/Harwell AONB Action Group.
+We believe the Vale have neglected their legal responsibilities under the NPPF, paragraphs 115 and 116, the CROW Act 2000, Section 85, and the North Wessex Downs AONB's statutory Management Plan 2009-2014, and that the proposal for building 1,400 houses at the two sites in the AONB by the Harwell Science site should be struck from the Plan and the Inspector instruct the Council to withdraw this proposal for encroaching on the AONB.